5 Innovation Technologies That Will Define Banking in 2019

-Acorns, for example, links to your debit card, rounding up the payments to the nearest dollar and then invests the leftovers.
+Acorns, for example, link to your debit card, round up the payments to the nearest dollar, and then invests the leftovers.
 If you spend $3.29 in Starbucks, for example, Acorns will take the 71¢ change and put it into a savings account, investing for future growth.
 The Bank of America has already cottoned on to the success of the scheme, launching its own Keep the Change program.
-Digit.co is another fintech technology which uses Artificial Intelligence to predict the amount of money that Millennials won’t see ‘disappearing’ from their accounts and into a savings account.
+Digit. co is another fintech technology that uses Artificial Intelligence to predict the amount of money that Millennials won’t see ‘disappearing’ from their accounts and into a savings account.

 What do all these solutions have in common?
 Effortless savings.
 It may not be huge savings.
 But every 50 cents saved once every 2-3 days will add up for sure!

 Many millennials consider the idea of investing risky or confusing, and only one in three young people have money invested in the stock market.
 However, new investment solutions are offering to ‘dumb down’ investment into simple, straightforward terms & practices and use sophisticated artificial intelligence to manage users’ portfolios.
 This means everyone, regardless of financial knowledge or personal circumstances, can invest.